Swizec/react-d3-workshop/src/pages/6-react-d3.md

 Oh man!
 So much code!
 Is this really worth it?
 Yes, for the other benefits of using React in your dataviz.
 You'll see :)

-We created an Axis component that extends React base Component class.
+We created an `Axis` component that extends React base `Component` class.
 We can't use functional stateless components for this because we need lifecycle hooks.
 More on those later.

-Our component has a render method, which returns a grouping element (g) moved 10px to the right and 30px down using the transform attribute.
+Our component has a render method, which returns a grouping element (`g`) moved `10px` to the right and `30px` down using the transform attribute.
 Same as before.

-We added a ref attribute, which lets us reference elements in our component via this.refs.
-This makes D3 integration cleaner, and it probably works with React-native.
-I haven't tried yet.
+We added a `ref` attribute, which lets us reference elements in our component via `this.refs`.
+This makes D3 integration cleaner.

-The body of renderAxis should look familiar.
+The body of `renderAxis` should look familiar.
 It's where we put code from the pure D3 example.
 Scale, axis, select, call.
 There's no need to append a grouping element; we're already there with `this.refs.g`.

-For the manual re-rendering part, we call renderAxis in componentDidUpdate and componentDidMount.
+For the manual re-rendering part, we call `renderAxis` in `componentDidUpdate` and `componentDidMount`.
 This ensures that our axis re-renders every time React's engine decides to render our component.
-On state and prop changes usually.
+On `state` and `prop` changes usually.

 That wasn't so bad, was it?

 To make our axis more useful, we could get the scale and axis orientation from props.
-We'll do that for scales in our bigger project.

 #### HOC version